 I was raised Christian.
 From the time I was six years old, I attended church.
 It was not a “Blood of Jesus,” “born again,” “Hell and damnation” church.
 It was a show up on Sunday mornings, sing a few songs, listen to the sermon and then go back to your real life for the rest of the week, until next Sunday morning.

 When I was around 19, I left the church.
 Not because I didn’t believe, but because the church was drifting away from the Word of God, and I saw no benefit there for me.
-I began reading the Bible on my own, a practice which was not encouraged by the church I had been attending for more than a decade.
+I began reading the Bible on my own, a practice which was not encouraged by the church I had attended for more than a decade.

 Soon after, a friend who was raised in the Roman Catholic Church, began to tell me of a Church he was attending.
 He was quoting Scripture to me (which I already knew) that seemed to him to be completely unknown.
 I started attending that Church.
 It was an independent charismatic church – speaking in tongues, etc.